 Lifelong learners are always appreciated in organizations.
 In order to stay on top, organizations have to keep on learning and creating new ways to do things.
 Any employee that is open to learn and change is going to be more successful and more appreciated than one that is resistant to change or afraid to learn new things.

-Most jobs involve chance and employers look for the adjustable, flexible and patient candidates that take change rather well.
+Most jobs involve change and employers look for adjustable, flexible and patient candidates that take change rather well.

 Personal development is also related to one’s working practices and attitudes to work.
 Self-motivation and confidence are important for personal development, but so does the personal appearance and the perception of others on you.